 Now that I have looked more carefully at To Kill A Mockingbird—now that I have analyzed it extensively, shot-for-shot, line-for-line—I think I can finally bring myself to be at some kind of peace with it.
 As Robert Mulligan’s most popular work, it will continue to be a controversial film, and I may never cease to take issue with some of its most disconcerting narrative flaws.
 But what continues to live on, for me, is Atticus Finch’s complete determination to do what is right, even when the majority of the townspeople of Maycomb rally up against him.
 His last words to that unflinching jury get me every time: “In the name of God, do your duty.
 In the name of God… believe Tom Robinson.”
 I’m not a religious person, but even though Atticus’ attempts to save him are unsuccessful, I hope that Tom Robinson went to a better place.
 And I hope, for that matter, that Bob Ewell went to a better place, too.
 I hope with all my heart that wounds were healed and lives were restored in Maycomb County when Jem waked up in the morning.

-Robert Mulligan’s Fear Strikes Out (1957) is my favorite movie about baseball.
-It’s absorbing, it’s entertaining, it's heartbreaking, it’s inspirational, but it’s also a massive bat swing to the head.
+Robert Mulligan’s Fear Strikes Out (1957) is a massive bat swing to the head.
 It knocks down any sentimental notions we may have once had about baseball, and puts in their place a vision as dark and intense as any sports film I can remember.
 It was the original Raging Bull.
-It was the first great portrait of an athlete’s American Dream gone mad.
 Although it finally allows us a glimmer of hope at the end, we have to get there by first journeying down into the fiery pits of a baseball player’s worst nightmare.

 This was Mulligan's first film.
 Why was he hired to direct it?
 Consider his background: a former priest, former Marine, former Times editor, former director for television.
 Doesn't sound like a man who was even remotely interested in making a movie about the life of Red Sox player Jim Piersall.
 And certainly not like a man who would go so far as to portray Piersall as a badly wounded soul; a howling animal stuck in the middle of a game he cannot win.
 But that is exactly the kind of film that Mulligan and his future producing partner, Alan J. Pakula, set out to make.

-If Sam Wood’s The Pride of the Yankees (1942) was about a man who loved baseball, then Fear Strikes Out is about a man who absolutely hates baseball.
+If Sam Wood’s The Pride of the Yankees (1942) was about a man who loved baseball, then Fear Strikes Out is about a man who hates baseball.
 Jim Piersall is a relatively good player, but baseball takes its toll on him, and it very nearly costs him his life.
-Who could Mulligan and Pakula possibly cast in such a demanding role?
-They needed an actor who could convey a variety of tormented emotions, obviously, but they needed more than that, too.
-They were going to need an actor who was mysterious.
-Somebody who wouldn’t spell everything out in portraying Piersall.
-Somebody who would keep us guessing, keep us in constant question over this most polarizing figure in the world of sports.

-I can only imagine the raised eyebrows of the executives at Paramount when Mulligan and Pakula decided on Anthony Perkins.
-Perkins had only made two films at the time—one with George Cukor, one with William Wyler—and was hardly a box office draw, let alone a household name.
+Anthony Perkins was an Oscar-nominated actor at the time, yet had only made two films—one with George Cukor, one with William Wyler—and was hardly a box office draw, let alone a household name.
 One thing’s for sure: the real Jim Piersall wasn’t too happy about the casting decision, and he made it no secret of his distaste when he heard that a “fag” was going to be playing him in a movie about his life.
 But Perkins emerges from Fear Strikes Out with a sensational performance of boiling anguish.
 Throughout the film, he is at war with himself.
 He stutters.
 He yells.
 He repeats himself.
 He fights.
 He thrashes.
 He screams.
 "Tony lived his role," Mulligan later commented, "and his tortures were real."
-There is no doubt that Alfred Hitchcock must have walked out of the theater knowing he had found his Norman Bates.

 The movie begins with a scene from Piersall’s childhood.
 Piersall’s father, John (Karl Malden) a union steward, comes home complaining about an argument he had at work.
 His wife (Perry Wilson) is a good-natured but sickly woman who refuses to get check-ups.
 “I don’t want you to have to go away again,” John tells her.
 Is this an indication that there is a history of mental illness in the Piersall family?
 Indeed, in a later scene, when Piersall goes ice-skating one night and shows up at home with a broken ankle (effectively limiting his ability to slide on the field), his father is so petrified that he faints.
 Either his parents are overly sensitive or they both have serious health problems—either way, it will affect Jim’s own health when he grows up.